Presentation Skills and Techniques

 - Your own written cue/prompt cards and notes - Create your own prompts and notes to suit your purpose and situation.
 Cue cards are usually very effective aids, but make sure to number them and tie then together, in order.
 In the pressure of a presentation it is very easy to accidentally shuffle or drop your cue cards, which is then a serious nuisance and distraction for any presenter.
 A single ' at-a-glance' timetable sheet is a useful aid for any presenter, especially for presentations longer than half an hour, where keeping track is more challenging.
 A timetable on one sheet is also useful to monitor your timing and pace.

 This is a sequential step-by-step process - a list of the main action points - for creating and preparing a successful and effective presentation - large or small.
-The process includes preparing, creating, checking, rehearsing, refining and finalizing the presentation.
+The process includes preparing, creating, checking, rehearsing, refining and finalising the presentation.

 - Think about your audience, your aims, their expectations, the surroundings, the facilities available, and what type of presentation you are going to give (lecture style, informative, participative, etc).